138paulmiller/dsa_examples/README.md

 Various Examples of Data Structures and Algorithms (DSA) in C++

 These examples were created as supplementary information for the Data Structures and Algorithms course at CSU Fullerton.
+All files are single file programs and do not practice a modular programming style.
+This repository is not designed to teach good programming styles and is only designed to reinforce various topics.

 #### Compiling
 It is recommended that a linux environent of shell emulator is used to compile and run files.